PostHog/posthog.com/contents/docs/privacy/hipaa-compliance.md

 > We strongly recommend teams which need HIPAA compliance use PostHog Cloud under a BAA, rather than the legacy self-hosted product or Hobby versions.

 The best way to use PostHog in a way which is HIPAA compliant is with a BAA covering a PostHog Cloud instance.
 This ensures that PostHog remains scalable and that you have access to all premium features and security enhancements.
+BAAs are only available to users on an [Enterprise plan](/pricing).

 However, it is possible to host PostHog yourself using our open-source hobby deployment.
 It is important to note that the hobby deployment is **only suitable for smaller event volumes** and provided without guarantee.
 It also lacks many of the advanced features available under PostHog Cloud.